-Australian Bauxite Limited has not provided guarantees to some of the subsidiaries within the Group.
-No liability was recognised Australian Bauxite Limited in relation to these guarantees as the likelihood of payment is not probable.
+Australian Bauxite Limited has not provided guarantees to its subsidiaries within the Group.
+No liability was recognised by Australian Bauxite Limited in relation to these guarantees as the likelihood of payment is not probable.

 c.
 Contingent liabilities of the parent entity